InfiniBrains/Awesome-GameDev-Resources/courses/artificialintelligence/assignments/README.md

 We are going to use the following repositories:

+1. Read about Privacy and FERPA compliance [here](../../../blog/posts/FerpaCompliance/FerpaCompliance.md)
-1. This one, for in class coding assignments. https://github.com/InfiniBrains/Awesome-GameDev-Resources
+2. This one, for in class coding assignments. https://github.com/InfiniBrains/Awesome-GameDev-Resources
-2. MoBaGEn, for interactive assignments. https://github.com/InfiniBrains/mobagen
+3. MoBaGEn, for interactive assignments. https://github.com/InfiniBrains/mobagen

 ## Types of coding assignments